-To enroll in any upper-level EECS course (numbered 300 and above), you must have fulfilled the Upper Level Eligibility Requirements detailed above.
-Exceptions: EECS 312, EECS 368 and EECS 388 may be taken in the same semester as you are completing your upper level eligibility.
-You may also petition for a Partial Waiver of Upper Level Eligibility Requirements by completing the appropriate petition, found in the EECS office or at www.eecs.ku.edu.
+To enroll in any upper-level EECS course beyond the ULE list, students must have fulfilled the Upper Level Eligibility Requirements detailed above.
+Exceptions: EECS 312, EECS 330, EECS 361, and EECS 388 may be taken in the same semester as students are completing their upper level eligibility.
+Students may also petition for a Partial Waiver of Upper Level Eligibility Requirements by completing the appropriate petition, found in the EECS office or at www.eecs.ku.edu.